rikosintie/CookBook/Aruba/2930m-stacking.md

 </br>
 Continue powering up the one switch at a time until all switches are online and in the stack.</br>

+## Password reset ##
+The 2930M switches have a reset and clear button the the front panel.
+If you need to clear the username/password you can use a paperclip and press the "clear" button for 7-10 seconds.
+One issue with a stack is that you have to be on the Commander.
+Since you can't log in, you might not know which switch is the commander.
+In that case, you will have to connect a console cable and try one at a time.

 ## Reference ##